HybridThingsLab/robodada/README.md

 Listening on 3000 in <Your Path>robodada-master/Serverland/controller
 ```
 It will search robots every few seconds - so don't mind the messages.
 Congratulations!
 This wasn't too hard, was it?
-If no "real" robot is connected to the network or you still have to build one, there is a robot simulation view available, see next part [How to use](#how-to-use).
+If you don't have a robot yet, there is a robot simulation view available, see next part [How to use](#how-to-use).

 ## How to use
 Take your favourite browser, we recommend Firefox and Chrome and go to [localhost:3000](localhost:3000).

 * choose your robot using button top-left 🤖 and connect 🤝
-* if there is no "real" robot available we offer a simulation view on __'F2'__ of your keyboard ⌨️
+* if there is no "real" robot available we offer a simulation view pressing __'F2'__ on your keyboard ⌨️
 * choose an emotion 🤢, 😥, 😧, 😐, 😄, 😡, 😯
 * draw motion path ✏️ to move robot
 * set loop mode on/off ▶️